abagames/sounds-some-sounds/README.md

 If the name starts with 'c', 'l', 'e', 'p', 'h', 'j', 's' or 'r', corresponding [jsfx](https://github.com/loov/jsfx) Preset SE (Coin, Laser, Explosion, Powerup, Hit, Jump, Select and Random (Lucky)) is generated.
-You can hear these sounds at the [jsfx demo page](http://loov.io/jsfx/).
+You can hear these sounds at the [demo page](https://abagames.github.io/sounds-some-sounds/index.html).

 The second argument is the number of generated sounds played at a time.
 As the number gets larger, the sound becomes louder and more complicated.